Catholic–Protestant relations: 17th century

 In 1618 the Dutch War of Independence ended and Catholic Spain ceased to rule over the region.
 Much of this war is considered to be on religious grounds.

 The 17th century saw Protestant-Catholic tensions rise particularly in Germany leading to the Thirty Years War from 1618 to 1648.
 This war saw the destruction of much of Central Europe and divided much of the continent along Catholic-Protestant lines.
 Swedes, Danes, and French were all involved.
 The war culminated in the Treaty of Westphalia (1648) which granted Calvinists and Lutherans equal rights to Catholics.

 New Englanders were deeply suspicious of Catholicism and in 1647 banished all Catholic clergymen by law.
 In 1689 the Maryland Assembly forbade Catholic baptism outside of already Catholic households, the practicing of Catholic mass, and more.

-In 1685 king Louis XIV revoked the Edict of Nantes leading to the prosecution of Protestants in France.
+In 1685 king Louis XIV revoked the Edict of Nantes thought the Edict of Fontainebleau leading to the prosecution of Protestants in France.